Creating Customized Silk Scarves

 Place a piece of paper or second piece of fabric over your silk scarf and

+iron it.
 Be sure to

 lay the finished scarf flat while it cools.